 I was hooked on the adrenaline and intensity of the workouts – heavy weights, fast paced and fierce.
 Plus, I was learning all these new barbell and gymnastic skills so the journey didn’t stop there…

-During the first few years of CrossFit training I was still running marathons and happy to channel my energies into finding new run challenges to test out my newly-built strength.
+During the first few years of CrossFit training I was still running marathons.

-Through deadlifts, back squats and cleans, as well as functional training such as box jumps and kettle bell swings, I’d developed strength and more power through my hips, glutes and core, which translated really well to running.
+The deadlifts, back squats and cleans and functional training such as box jumps and kettle bell swings, all helped me to develop more strength and more power through my hips, glutes and core, which translated really well to stronger running.
 I could run faster and for longer, and without any sight of injury.

 I ran Snowdon Marathon in July 2018, coming in the top half of women (I’m usually trailing at the bottom of the pack) and felt elated not be defeated by a mountain.

 However, I decided to park marathon running for a while and spend the next 12 months focusing on bodyweight and barbell skills, particularly pull-ups, toes-to-bar and the snatch, as I was still lagging behind in these.
 And you know how the saying goes, work your weaknesses, so now was the time.